New toy shop to open in Aberdeen shopping centre - Evening Express

 And work has already started to convert the former Miss Selfridge store, which closed earlier this year, into a wonderland for children.

-The family-run business will join other new brands to the Bon Accord including Jack Wills, which opened last month and Deichmann and Elegance Brow and Beauty who are both undergoing their fit outs now.
+The family-run business will join other new brands in the Bon Accord including Deichmann and Elegance Brow and Beauty, who are both undergoing their fit-outs now.

 Keep up to date with the latest news with The Evening Express newsletter